xvshiting/bayes-net/README.md

 # byes-net

 This  repo  is an universal  reality of bayes-net with Programming Language Python.
-It will  provide useful tools  to help you build and  visual your bayes-net .
+It will  provide useful tools  to help you building and  visualizing your bayes-net .

 ##### Functions comming soon...